-USAC shall establish and disseminate safeguards to protect non-public information in any form and provide material and tools necessary to implement these safeguards (such as encryption, document disposal bins, stamps, templates, envelopes, cover sheets, or other safeguards).
+USAC shall protect non-public information in any form and shall establish and disseminate safeguards to protect non-public information in any form and provide material and tools necessary to implement these safeguards (such as encryption, document disposal bins, stamps, templates, envelopes, cover sheets, or other safeguards).
 All USAC employees shall be required to execute a Confidentiality Agreement before receiving access to non-public information.
 The Confidentiality Agreement, Attachment A, is incorporated herein.
+It is USAC's responsibility to ensure that its employees have signed this Agreement.